codeguy/php-the-right-way/pages/The-Basics.md

 ## Global namespace

-While using namespaces, you may find your code being executed in the wrong scope for internal methods.
-To fix this, define the method globally by using a backslash before the method.
+When using namespaces, you may find that internal functions are hidden by functions you wrote.
+To fix this, refer to the global function by using a backslash before the function name.

 {% highlight php %}
 <?php